aswianba/notesapp/README.md

 -------------------------------------------------------------------------------------

-The final output UI is attached in "ui_notes_app" file(attached in git)
+The final output UI is attached in "login ui.JPG and notes_ui" file(attached in git)

 ----------------------------------------------------------------